 Here are three fun ways to prepare summer squash:

-zucchini to oatmeal cookies, or make a healthy zucchini quick bread.
+- You can serve it in a dessert: On Phase 2, add finely shredded zucchini to oatmeal cookies, or make a healthy zucchini quick bread.

 Summer squash offers a slew of nutritional benefits.
 It’s a good source of vitamin C, beta-carotene, manganese, vitamin B6, potassium, folate, and the carotenoids, lutein, and zeaxanthin.
 Select squash that are firm and heavy for their size, with bright, glossy skin.
 Avoid those with nicks, bruises, or soft spots.
 Store squash, tightly wrapped, in plastic wrap or in plastic bags in the refrigerator for up to one week.